thegeofront/.github/profile/README.md

 ## Hi there!
 - 👋 We are GEOFRONT, a software studio from Delft
-- ⛵ We are currently working on POLDERS.IO, our upcoming city builder game about building a historic Dutch city, and fighting the sea
+- ⛵ We are currently working on POLDERS.IO, our upcoming historic dutch city builder game about fighting the sea.

 <!--